jeansordes/tree-mapper/README.md

 ## Available Commands

-Tree Mapper provides several commands that can be accessed via the Command Palette (Ctrl/Cmd+P):
+Dot Navigator provides several commands that can be accessed via the Command Palette (Ctrl/Cmd+P):

-- **Open Tree View**: Opens the Tree Mapper View in the left sidebar
+- **Open Tree View**: Opens the Dot Navigator View in the left sidebar
 - **Show File in Tree View**: Highlights and reveals the current file in the tree view
 - **Collapse All Nodes in Tree**: Collapses all nodes in the tree view
 - **Expand All Nodes in Tree**: Expands all nodes in the tree view

 ## Internationalization

-Tree Mapper supports multiple languages:
+Dot Navigator supports multiple languages:
 - English (default)
 - French